 This section provides information on unique properties throughout the WIS 23 corridor and how Section 4(f) or Section 6(f) designation was determined.
-This discussion of Section 4(f) and 6(f) resources is different from the information presented in the 2014 LS SFEIS.
+This discussion of Section 4(f) and 6(f) resources is different from the information presented in the 2014 Limited Scope Supplemental Final Environmental Impact Statement (LS SFEIS) as follows:

 - The Taycheedah Creek Wetland Mitigation Site, located in the southwest corner of the existing US 151 and WIS 23 interchange, is not discussed in this document.
 It was previously determined that Section 4(f) did not apply to this property because the US 151 and WIS 23 interchange is no longer included in the alternatives being considered.
 This determination has not changed.
-Discussion about the site is incorporated by reference (2014 LS SFEIS). - At the St. Mary's Springs Academy site, the 2014 LS SFEIS noted there was no longer considered to be a Section 4(f) use of the property.
+Discussion about the site is incorporated by reference (2014 LS SFEIS). - For the St. Mary's Springs Academy site, the 2014 LS SFEIS noted there was no longer a Section 4(f) use of the property.
 That status has not changed.
 All of the build alternatives are the same in the vicinity of the property.
-The site is briefly summarized in factor sheet 4.7 B-6 and the full discussion is incorporated by reference (2014 LS SFEIS). - The 2014 LS SFEIS included a Section 4(f) de minimis finding for the Old Wade House State Park.
-The property is no longer a state park, it is now called the Wade House Historic Site.
-This document provides the documentation for this site for a Section 4(f) de minimis finding.
-In addition, recent property title information suggests Land and Water Conservation Fund (LWCF) funds may have been used for the site.
-The applicability of Section 6(f) to portions of the site near WIS 23 are being investigated.
-See Section 5.4. - Table 5.2-1 Unique Properties in this section was changed to remove the Taycheedah Wetland Mitigation Site because it is no longer in the project limits and add discussion of the Kettle Moraine Scenic Drive, Rustic Road R63 (County S), and snowmobile and ATV trails throughout the study corridor.
+The site is briefly summarized in Section 4.7 B-6 and the full discussion is incorporated by reference (2014 LS SFEIS). - The 2014 LS SFEIS included a Section 4(f) de minimis finding for the Old Wade House State Park.
+The property is no longer a state park and is now called the Wade House Historic Site.
+This document provides the Section 4(f) de minimis finding for the Wade House Historic Site.
+See Section 5.4.
+Land and Water Conservation Fund (LWCF) funds were used for the Wade House Historic Site.
+Based on review of property title information, the Wisconsin Department of Natural Resources (WDNR) determined the WIS 23 right of way was recognized at the time of the grant award and is considered a pre-existing condition on the property.
+The WDNR has cleared LWCF interests for the purpose of WIS 23 reconstruction and Section 6(f) replacement lands are not required.
+See Sections 5.1 and 5.2. - Table 5.2-1 Unique Properties in this section was changed to remove the Taycheedah Wetland Mitigation Site because it is no longer in the project limits and to add discussion of the Kettle Moraine Scenic Drive, Rustic Road R63 (County S), and snowmobile and all-terrain vehicle (ATV) trails throughout the study corridor.
 None of the added unique resources are Section 4(f) or 6(f) properties; the additions were made based on comments provided at the 2017 indirect and cumulative effects workshop and following the 2017 public involvement meeting.

-This section also provides information on the Sippel archaeological site to explain how it qualifies for an exception for Section 4(f) approval.
+This section also provides information on the Sippel archaeological site to explain how it qualifies for an exception for Section 4(f) approval, as discussed in the 2014 LS SFEIS.